TheRealSFBae/MonkeyOnWynton/README.md

 Monkey is now ready for use, you will not need to repeat these steps.

 #### Run:

+NOTE 09-09-2020: I [Angelo] am unclear on these rsync settings (URL and folder).
+Clarification on ths would be appreciated - let me know!

+Until this is clarified please [contact me](mailto:angelo.pelonero@gladstone.ucsf.edu) for advice on these settings (lines 54-55 in `.cfg` file)

-1. Copy your source data to Wynton (to `group/` or `/scratch`)
+1. Copy your source data to Wynton (`/wynton/scratch/your-project-dir/` or `/wynton/group/gladstone/your-username/` only)
 2. Setup your source files and config document
     - An example Monkey `.cfg` document can be found in `src/example_config_MonkeyOnWynt.cfg`
     - A blank config can be found in `src/MonkeyonWyntConfig.cfg`
-    - NOTE: I [Angelo] am unclear on these rsync settings (URL and folder).
-Any long-time Monkey users care to explain this to me?
 3. `cd` to the project directory
 4. Invoke `monkey config.cfg` to run Monkey
 5. Let the script run and return ou to the command line (warnings are OK, errors will stop job submission)
 6. Check job status with `qstat` - you can exit Wynton and let these processes run.
+7. Move results and source data to Dropbox or the Hub - `scratch` is wiped regularly and `group/` has finite space!
+Be a good citizen.

 ##### Best practices:
 - ALWAYS use `/wynton/group/gladstone/users/your-username/` for your projects.
 Create a directory if you do not have one.
 You may also use the Wynton `scratch` space (wiped every two weeks) and copy the results you need back to your account spaces.